All Episodes

 What's going on?

-I just want to say that, you know, yesterday I was pretty apoplectic about all the news that the Congress is just gonna shoot down the health bill that you know they promised they're gonna get rid of for seven years.
+I just want to say that, you know, yesterday I was pretty apoplectic about all the news that Congress is just going to shoot down the health bill that they promised they're going to get rid of for seven years, 68 times they voted on it.

-And that's just that's a betrayal to us, you know.
+And that's just, that's a betrayal to us, you know?

-I mean, I honestly think that we're we're just gonna keep mounting pressure, amounting pressure, and you know, I'm a little pissed off at people like Ron Johnson.
+And, you know, I'm a little pissed off at people like Ron Johnson.

 Oh, let's just move on to the economy.